johnfacey/ocapi-proxy/README.md

 You will need a config.json (one will be generated on first launch) To edit the port, domain, etc.. modify the config.json file.
-server: your SalesForce Commerce Cloud server (currently all calls are https)
+server: your Salesforce Commerce Cloud server (currently all calls are https)
 site_id: SFCC Site ID
 version: SFCC OCAPI Version
 port_ui: Port for browser testing requests.